Shunsuke32/CATDS/README.md

-# CVTDS: Clip-Level Donor Selection for wav2vec 2.0 Continued Pre-Training
+# CVTDS: Clip-Level Donor Selection for SSL model Continued Pre-Training

 This repository is maintained as a CVTDS execution repository.
 The focus is clip-level donor selection, continued pre-training, fine-tuning, and ASR evaluation.

-## Acknowledgement

-This repository was built with reference to:

-- `fauxneticien/w2v2-cpt-transfer`

-Thank you to the original authors for open implementation details.

 ## What is used